sampsyo/ppl-intro/ppl.md

 [INCLUDE=code/enumerate.wppl]
 ```

 You get a printout with all the possible die values between 2 and 14 and their associated probabilities.
-You can also run the example in [webppl's in-browser interface][webppl] to get a pretty graph.
+That `viz.auto` call also instructs [webppl's in-browser interface][webppl] to display a pretty graph.

-This may not look all that surprising, since you could imagine writing `Enumerate` in your favorite language by just running the function over and over.
+This may not look all that surprising, since you could imagine writing `Enumerate` in your favorite language by just running the `roll` function over and over.
 But in fact, `Enumerate` is doing something a bit more powerful.
-It's just sampling executions to get an *approximation* of the distribution; it's actually enumerating *every possible execution* of the function to get an *exact* distribution.
+It's not sampling executions to get an *approximation* of the distribution; it's actually enumerating *every possible execution* of the function to get an *exact* distribution.
 This begins to reveal the point of a probabilistic programming language: the tools that *analyze* PPL programs are the important part, not actually executing the programs directly.

 ## Our Example Model in webppl

 This is enough to code up the math for our paper-recommender model.
-We can write functions to encode the relevance piece and the class registration piece, and we can test it out by randomly generating "researcher profiles."
+We can write functions to encode the relevance piece and the class registration piece, and we can test it out by randomly generating "student profiles."

 ```
 [INCLUDE=code/model.wppl]
 ```

 Running this will show the distribution over all the observed data.
 This isn't terribly useful, but it is interesting.
-We can see, for example, that if we know *nothing else* about a researcher, our model says they're quite likely to take none of the classes and to be interested in none of the papers.
-Fine.
+We can see, for example, that if we know *nothing else* about a student, our model says they're quite likely to take none of the classes and to be interested in none of the papers.

 ## Conditioning